elliotosama/wannaCrack/README.md

 # wannaCrack
-this is a simple hash crack tool
+this is a simple hash cracking tool

 ## How to Download the tool
 git clone https://github.com/elliotosama/wannaCrack.git <br/>